directus/directus/docs/guides/api-hooks.md

 #### Auth

-The `auth` hooks have the following context properties:
+The `auth` and `oauth` hooks have the following context properties:

 - `event` — Full event string
 - `accountability` — Information about the current user
 - `action` — Action that is performed
 - `payload` — Payload of the request
-- `schema` - The current API schema in use
+- `schema` † - The current API schema in use
 - `status` - One of `pending`, `success`, `fail`
-- `user` - ID of the user that tried logging in/has logged in
+- `user` † - ID of the user that tried logging in/has logged in

+† Not available in `oauth`

 ## 5. Restart the API